 Types of Trusts

 In general trusts are primarily designed for two purposes; control over assets and estate tax savings.
-The estate tax exemption (lifetime gift tax exemption) is currently set for 2016 at $5,450,000 per person and the gift tax annual exclusion is $14,000.
-The estate, gift, and GST (generation skipping tax) rate is currently 40%.
-These are subject to change at any time.
+The estate tax exemption (lifetime gift tax exemption) and the estate, gift, and GST (generation skipping tax) rate are subject to change at any time.
+You can find up-to-date numbers on Weatherly’s Key Data Chart.

 A trust is an estate planning document that provides control over the distribution of assets to heirs and in some cases is needed to preserve the lifetime gift tax exemption available.
 If you choose to proceed with creating a trust, there are many to choose from based on your specific needs, net worth, income tax level, the type of assets you hold, family dynamics or circumstances, and general goals.
 Make sure to consult an estate planning attorney and other professionals (CPA) to identify the instrument that is most appropriate for your situation.